DeepakRautella/machinelearning_project/README.md

 -e . going to install folder where  __init__.py were created  you must have setup.py -e . or file_package use any one

+_______________________________________
+housing
+1)logger 2)exception 3)config         4)entity               5)pipeline                    6) component
+ login                      anything that has attribute   data injection                     data injection
+                                                      bringing data to the system           datavalidation
+                                                       datavalidation                       data transformation
+                                                [schema validation,nullcheck,duplicate,       model training
+                                                outlers,domain value,data range,data drift]    model evaluation
+                                                      EDA(jupyter notebook)                     push model
+                                                Data Transformation--pickle obj for fe
+                                                 Model training(model selection,model comp..
+                                                hyperparameter tunning)--pickle obj for model
+                                                Model evaluation(test dataset,model comp.(base model
+                                                       and minimum expectation))
+                                                (saving object into a file is called serialization) Push model (saving model into directory)
+                                                --collection of all component in a form flow 4)entity
+(artifact) anything generated during pipeline for example graph,pickle....... artifact defined for each component of pipeline .. output we get from each component data injection artifact: output gets from data injection component...it need some data to generate artifact data validation artifact : training test set..artifact will utilize by data transformation data transformation artifact model training artifact model evaluation artifact model pushing artifact

+datainjectionconfig:steps about how artifacts will get data to create artifact.... datatransformationconfig datavalidationconfig modeltrainingconfig modelevaluationconfig modelpushconfig

+3)config: all configration information we write into file... like schema info,yml file,database,.... config is going to read the file and structure from entity and provide config to pipeline when required... import all entity configs